Gravitational Wave Measurement of the $M_\mathrm{BH}$-$M_\mathrm{bulge}$ Intrinsic Scatter at High Redshift: Semi-Analytic Models

 \section{Semi-Analytic Models}

 We use a semi-analytic SMBH binary population synthesis code, \textsc{holodeck}, to calculate the expected GWB spectrum.
-We briefly describe the model set up here though a description of the model workflow and, e.g., SMBH binary hardening models, can be found in \citet{AgazieBHB_2023} with updates and recent changes further detailed in \citet{holodeck} and \citet{Matt_2026}.
+We briefly describe the model setup here though a description of the model workflow and, e.g., SMBH binary hardening models, can be found in \citet{AgazieBHB_2023} with updates and recent changes further detailed in \citet{holodeck} and \citet{Matt_2026}.

 We assume an initial distribution of SMBH total mass ($M_{\mathrm{tot}})$, mass ratio ($q = m_1/m_2$), and redshift from which we define a population of merging galaxies based on the merger rate prescription in \citet{Rodriguez_Gomez_2015} and the galaxy stellar mass function (GSMF) in \citet{Leja_2020}.
-We then convert this distribution, via the \mmb\ relation, to the number density of SMBH binaries per unit mass, mass ratio, and redshift.
+We then convert this distribution of galaxies into a population of SMBH binaries by assuming binaries are formed following a galaxy merger.
+Their masses are assigned based on the galaxy bulge masses via the \mmb\ relation.
+This gives the number density of SMBH binaries per unit mass, mass ratio, and redshift, which are then evolved from $\sim 10$ kpc separations down to the gravitational wave regime according to the binary hardening prescription in \citet{Kelley_2017, Agazie_2023}.
+The non-gravitational wave binary hardening processes include dynamical friction and stellar scattering, and we allow for hardening timescales long enough that some binaries effectively stall and not every galaxy merger results in a SMBH binary that contributes to the GWB.
+The GWB amplitude is then calculated following \citet{Phinney_2001}.

 Locally, the relationship between SMBH mass and galaxy bulge mass follows a power-law relation \citep[see, e.g.,][]{Kormendy_2001, Kormendy_Ho_2013, McConnell_2013}.
 In our model, we define the \mmb\ relation to be